frankshammer42/brushteeth/readme.md

-An attempt to create a self-portrait by recording brusing-teeth data
+An attempt to create a self-portrait by recording brusing-teeth data for ITP-Data Art